08jhs05/One-Day/README.md

 </div>

-Pie planner is a schedule planner app with intuitive pie chart.
+Pie planner is a schedule planner app with an intuitive pie chart.
 Users can easily add, edit, delete events on the pie chart to plan a day.

 available on Apple Appstore! https://apps.apple.com/gb/app/pie-planner/id1495555553